 The UPS Store didn’t allow a transfer, so I’d have to get a brand new P.O. box in Chicago at a higher price.
 Not to mention, this would change my business address to a Chicago location, and at the time, I was doing business in Indiana and wanted to “look” like I was located in the state.
 So my only option would be for them to forward my mail each week to my home address in Chicago.

-The problem with this was this cost extra money each week, and sometimes the clerks would get busy and forget to forward my mail.
+The problem with this was it cost extra money each week, and sometimes the clerks would get busy and forget to forward my mail.

 By default, there was a huge delay for important documents to arrive at my door (like signed purchase agreements and checks), and when they'd get busy and forget to forward my mail, it would prolong the delay even further.

-My mail system wasn't working, and I needed to find a better solution.
+My mail system wasn't working, and I needed a better solution.

 Enter: Virtual Mailboxes